ninglab/CTKG/Schema.md

 ## 13. BaselineRecord

-Each *BaselineGroup* node represents an arm or a comparison group for describing the demographic or the data collected from the participants in the group.
-The groups are based on the pre-specified protocol and/or statistical analysis plan.
-CTKG includes 27,068 *BaselineGroup* nodes.
-Each *BaselineGroup* node has an id "BaselineGroupID:XXX" and 3 attributes.
+Each *BaselineRecord* node represents a data record of a specific baseline measure (e.g., age, gender, country) collected from the participants in the *BaselineGroup*.
+CTKG includes 315,533 *BaselineRecord* nodes.
+Each *BaselineRecord* node has an id "BaselineRecordID:XXX" and 10 attributes.

-Each *BaselineRecord* node 20,599 event groups with 3 attributes

-315,533 baseline records with 12 attributes.

-**id**: The format is "BaselineRecordID:XXX“ in which "XXX" is the ID from AACT database.

-**label**: BaselineRecord

 **Attributes:**